Skip to main content

 8. Click Save.

-Customize the error page
+Configure an error page

 If users access a non-existent object, an error will occur, which can be handled in two ways:

-Return an object from the tank
+Return an object from the bucket

 1. In the control panel, on the top menu, click Products and select S3.